 C.P.

 The Chief Patriarch serves as the leader of the Encampment, presiding over all meetings and directing the conferral of degrees.
+He carries a distinctive ceremonial hook as the symbol of his office and authority.

 S.W.